kbogas/PAM/README.md

 ```
 The delimiters can change.
 Please see load_data.py file for this.

-You can check each of the .py files for the specific functionality you are intersted in.
+You can check each of the .py files for the specific functionality you are interested in.
 For example, running:

 ```py